brscn2/bil265-project/README.md

 # BIL265-Project
 A simple calculator to run on FPGA using Verilog.
-The calculator takes input from the user via keyboard and operates based on the input.
+The calculator takes input from the user via keyboard using UART protocol and operates based on the input.
 The operations are:
   - Take square root
   - Check if number is prime or not
   - Find sine of number